François Bayrou

-Early life
+Early life and education

-Bayrou was born on 25 May 1951 in Bordères, Pyrénées-Atlantiques, a village located between Pau and Lourdes.
-He is the son of farmer Calixte Bayrou (1909–1974), MRP mayor of Bordères from 1947 to 1953, and Emma Sarthou (1918–2009).
+Bayrou was born 25 May 1951 in Bordères, Pyrénées-Atlantiques, a village located between Pau and Lourdes.
+He is the son of farmer Calixte Bayrou (1909–1974), MRP mayor of Bordères from 1947 to 1953, and Emma Sarthou (1917–2009).
 Bayrou descends from an ancestry of primarily Occitans except from his maternal grandmother's side which is Irish.

 When Bayrou was in his youth, he developed a stutter which led to him attending speech therapy for seven years.
 He first went to secondary school in Pau, before transferring to Bordeaux.
-He studied literature at university, and at the age of 23, sat the "agrégation", the highest qualifying level for teachers in senior high schools and universities in France.
+He studied literature at university, and at the age of 23, sat the "agrégation", the highest qualifying level for teachers in senior high schools and preparatory classes in France.
 Around the same time, his father was killed in a tractor accident.
+After studying at Bordères primary school, he obtained a baccalaureate in classical literature (French, Latin, and Greek) in 1968 from the public high school of Nay-Bourdettes.
+He continued his studies in literary preparatory classes at the Lycée Michel de Montaigne in Bordeaux, then at the University of Bordeaux-III, where in 1972 he wrote a master's thesis on Charles Péguy's The Mystery of the Charity of Joan of Arc.
+In 1974, he obtained the agrégation (academic qualification) in classical literature and then taught in Pau until 1979.

-Bayrou was married in 1971 to Élisabeth Perlant also known as "Babette".
+Bayrou married Élisabeth Perlant, also known as "Babette", in 1971.
 He and Perlant have five children, Hélène, Marie, Dominique, Calixte and Agnès.
-The children were raised on the farm where Bayrou was born and Bayrou currently lives there with Perlant.
+The children were raised on the farm where Bayrou was born and where Bayrou currently lives with Perlant.

 Prior to embarking on his political career, Bayrou taught history in Béarn in the French Pyrenees.
-He is the author of several books on politics and history, including one on King Henry IV of France.
+He has written several books on politics and history, including one on King Henry IV of France.
 Bayrou's hobby is raising horses.
-Although a practising Roman Catholic, he strongly supports France's system of laïcité.
+He is a practising Roman Catholic but strongly supports France's system of secularism (French: laïcité).